ClaudiaShu/SSL-FER/README.md

 ## Acknowledgment

-Our code is inspired by: [SimCLR](https://github.com/sthalles/SimCLR)
+- Our code is inspired by: [SimCLR](https://github.com/sthalles/SimCLR)
+- The evaluation on FER2013 is based on: [this repo](https://github.com/usef-kh/fer)